Skip to Content

 Discuss your current state with your vaccine provider.
 You will also have to fill out intake paperwork.
 This will ask questions about any pre-existing conditions and how you currently feel.
 Depending on your answers, you may have to reschedule your vaccine appointment or look for an alternative.

-Types of pneumococcal vaccines
+Types of Pneumococcal Vaccines

 United States medical experts recommend three pneumococcal vaccines, including PCV15, PCV20, and PPSV23.
 Prevnar 20 (PCV20) is for children ages 2,4, 6, 12, and 15 months old.
 Children of older ages can also get this vaccine if needed.
 Adults 65 and over should also be vaccinated with this version.
 As the name suggests, it protects against 20 different pneumococcal bacteria.
 The same goes for vaxneuvance (PCV15), with the main difference being it protects against 15 types of pneumococcal bacteria.